 The house was not listed in the 1907 Blue Book.

-By the 1907-1908 winter season, 410 Beacon was the home of Albert Ivins Croll, a yarn dealer, and his wife, Sarah Helen Merrill (Knowles) Croll.
+By the 1907-1908 winter season, 410 Beacon was the home of Albert Ivins Croll, a yarn dealer and real estate investor, and his wife, Sarah Helen Merrill (Knowles) Croll.
 They had lived at 183 Marlborough during the 1905-1906 season.
-They also maintained a home in Manchester.
+They also maintained a home, Sunnybank, in Manchester, Massachusetts.
+Their twin daughters, Grace Lawrence Croll and Helen Pauline (called Pauline) Croll, lived with them.

-They continued to live at 410 Beacon during the 1909-1910 season, but moved thereafter to an apartment in The Cambridge at 485 Beacon.
+Albert and Sarah Croll and Pauline Croll continued to live at 410 Beacon during the 1909-1910 winter season, but had moved to an apartment in The Cambridge at 485 Beacon by the next season.
+By the 1911-1912 season, they were living at 485 Beacon.

 410 Beacon was not listed in the 1911 Blue Book.